Article

 While your child is the main driver of accomplishing a goal, indicate your support.
 Offer to give advice or guidance as he or she attempts to carry out goals.
 Sometimes, children need to see the process modeled for them.
 You can show your child how you would break down a bigger project like reorganizing your garage or even training for a 10K run.
 Your support and help can encourage your child to persevere with his or her goals.

-5. Reward accomplishments and offer encouragement
+5. Reward Accomplishments and Offer Encouragement

 Encourage your child with statements that affirm effort and perseverance.
 Offer rewards along the way to encourage your child as he or she struggles with something difficult.
 Once your child actually accomplishes the goal, make that time special and memorable.
 Go out for dinner, or go out for dessert.
 This helps your child savor a sense of accomplishment and encourages him or her to tackle the next goal.

-6. Reflect and revise
+6. Reflect and Revise

 Whether or not your child has accomplished the goal, have a time for him or her to reflect on what went well and what didn't go well.
 Help your child honestly evaluate himself or herself and learn from the process of pursuing a goal, even if he or she didn’t succeed.
-As your child processes this, tell him or her that not all endeavors succeed, and encourage him or her by saying that we all can grow from learning from our mistakes.
-Teach your child not to let initial failures deter him or her.

 Ready to start goal setting?
 Here are some examples of goals that you can work on with your child: